Import Inventory

 Import Inventory only supports the CSV file format.

-CSV File Layout
+CSV Import File Requirements

-Yard Matches on Yard ID or Yard Name.
+| Yard | Matches on Yard ID or Yard Name.

-If empty, or a match is not found, the record will be rejected.
+| If empty and Site is empty, or a match is not found, the record will be rejected. |

-Site Matches on Site ID or External ID.
+| Site | Matches on Site ID or External ID.

-If empty, or a match is not found, the record will be rejected.
+| If empty and Yard is empty, or a match is not found, the record will be rejected. |

-Equipment Type Matches on Equipment Type ID or Equipment Type Name.
+| Equipment Type | Matches on Equipment Type ID or Equipment Type Name.

-If empty, or a match is not found, the record will be rejected.
+| If empty, or a match is not found, the record will be rejected. |

-Used for equipment types that are not serialized.
-Enter the Quantity of the equipment type that should be recorded from the upload.
+For non-serialized equipment, enter the Quantity of the equipment type that should be recorded from the upload.

-If the equipment type IS NOT serialized a quantity is required or the record will be rejected.
+For serialized equipment, enter a value of "1." | If the equipment type IS NOT serialized a quantity is required or the record will be rejected.

 If a site inventory or yard inventory record already exists for the same site or yard and equipment type, the quantity will be updated.
 Otherwise, a new record is created.